-- Esophageal Intubation Detector - With a perfusing patient ETCO2 - 11.
-If still in doubt, remove the ET tube and ventilate the patient with bag-valve mask and follow the oxygen titration protocol. - 12.
+- 11. If still in doubt, remove the ET tube and ventilate the patient with bag-valve mask and follow the oxygen titration protocol. - 12.
 Upon confirmation of correct ET tube placement, secure with appropriate device and note the tube depth measurement. - 13.
-Reassess placement frequently- each time patient is moved, change in patient condition, transfer of care, etc. - 14.
+Reassess placement frequently- each time patient is moved, change in patient condition, transfer of care, (consider C Collar), etc. - 14.
 Continuous ETCO2 via capnography should be applied.